All Episodes

 He murdered a couple of people.

-Rittenhouse, uh, the 17-year-old kid just running around, shooting and killing protesters.
+Rittenhouse, the 17-year-old kid, just running around, shooting and killing protesters.

-A white, Trump supporting MAGA-loving, uh Blue Lives Matter social media uh uh partisan, 17 years old, picks up a gun, drives from one state to another with the intent to shoot people.
+A white, Trump-supporting, MAGA-loving, Blue Lives Matter social media partisan, 17 years old, picks up a gun, drives from one state to another with the intent to shoot people.

 Kyle Rittenhouse, who has killed protesters, unarmed protesters.

-Britain has a 17-year-old that went with a weapon into the middle of uh protest and then provoked people and then shot and killed him.
+Rittenhouse is a 17-year-old that went with a weapon into the middle of protests and then provoked people and then shot and killed them.

 Kyle Rittenhouse is the enemy.

-What a dark uh dystopian scene where a seventeen-year-old boy is carrying around a rifle, running around and and gunning down protesters.
+What a dark, dystopian scene where a 17-year-old boy is carrying around a rifle, running around and gunning down protesters.

-That that is your fair and balanced and objective, non-opinionated, non-biased media.
+That is your fair and balanced and objective, non-opinionated, non-biased media.

 It's anybody who owns a gun, anybody who supports MAGA, anybody who supports Trump, anybody who doesn't think like the media does, that is really what's on trial.